gesture-based-ui-development/voice-controlled-millionaire/README.md

 To further progress towards our overall goal of <b>accessibility</b>, we ensured the game was <b>lightweight</b> in it's resource use and that the UI was <b>simple</b> and <b>intuitive</b> to navigate.

-## Hardware used in creating the application
-The only hardware necessary in the application is

-* Mouse

-    <b>OR</b>

-* Microphone

-Attempting to deliver on our original goal of the game being <b>accessible</b> to almost anyone, we wanted to ensure that the required hardware to play the game was not expensive or hard to come by.

-A <b>mouse</b> is a standard piece of hardware for a desktop computer and a <b>microphone</b> is a standard piece of hardware for a laptop (webcam+microphone).

-We had some issues with the Speech Recognition having issues detecting certain phrases but we were able to rememedy this by adjusting the [Confidence Level](https://docs.unity3d.com/ScriptReference/Windows.Speech.ConfidenceLevel.html) of the Speech Recogntiion API in Unity.

-By setting the confidence level of the API to <b>Low</b>, it meant that the application would reject very little phrases and would at least acknowledge and respond with the user's input even if it didn't not recognize what the user was trying to say 100% of the time.

-` ConfidenceLevel confidence = ConfidenceLevel.Low`

-## Architecture for the solution

-## Conclusions & Recommendations

-# Presentation
-A presentation style document can be found [here]([Presentation](https://prezi.com/p/_xs2mrmbsdxa/whowantstobeamillionaire/)), going into a bit more detail on the actual design philosophy and approach taken to development.

-# Research
-### Games of this type
-To get a further undertanding of how this technology could be incorporated into a game we conducted research to see how other developers incorporated speech into games. [itch.io](https;// insert link here) published a list of the top voice controlled games available on the windows platform:
-1. OneHand Clapping (User humms).
-2. Resonance (howl into glass).
-3. ScreamTrain (Just scream).
-4. BooGreedykif (user says boo).

-After testing and playing these games we discovered none of them actually use a proper speech/word recognition sound and work off general patterns.
-This finding showed us a wide gap in the market for a fun, challanging **voice** controlled game.

-Our solution to this issue?
-A unique voice controlled implementation of the classic **Who Wants To Be A Millionaire**.

 ### Technology